hengshan/hengshan.github.io/blog-spatial-tool/_posts/2021-12-21-my-first-spatial-tool-blog-vim.markdown

 Most deem that Vim is just a text editor like Notepad, Sublime Text, and Atom; some may think vim is mostly about customizing keybindings or IDE interface.

 Well, for me, vim is a whole new way of interacting with computers.
 I used to heavily depend on GUIs, and I even felt a bit overwhelmed whenever I need to install something via command line tools, but now I like command lines.
 It is very efficient to locate things and do stuff.
 Vim makes my work more efficient, productive, and fun, although the learning curve is steep, but the time spent on it is worthing, as I learned a whole lot of things that I may never know.

 Most data scientists use Python or R in the daily work, so the most poputer IDEs might be JupyterLab and RStudio.
 For the purpose of programming with R or Python alone, it is fine to use those tools you are familiar with.
-However, if one will also write scripts such as command line shells such as bash and zsh, ruby, go, markdown, etc., it is worthing spending some time on vim, as instead of installing different IDEs for different languages, it is convenient to let one do all the jobs.
+However, if one will also write scripts such as ruby, go, markdown, or command line shells like bash and zsh, etc., it is worthing spending some time on vim, because instead of installing different IDEs for different languages, it is more convenient to let one do all the jobs.

 ### Basic Vim Commands
 Before we start to learn vim commends, it is important to understand that Vim has modes: